rsta2/circle/README.md

 Overview
 --------

 Circle is a C++ bare metal programming environment for the Raspberry Pi.
 It should be usable on all existing models (tested on model A+, B, B+, on Raspberry Pi 2, 3, 4 and on Raspberry Pi Zero), except on the Compute Module 4, which is not fully supported.
-The status of the Raspberry Pi 400 is currently unknown.
 Circle provides several ready-tested [C++ classes](doc/classes.txt) and [add-on libraries](addon/README), which can be used to control different hardware features of the Raspberry Pi.
 Together with Circle there are delivered several [sample programs](sample/README), which demonstrate the use of its classes.
 Circle can be used to create 32-bit or 64-bit bare metal applications.

 Circle includes bigger (optional) third-party C-libraries for specific purposes in addon/ now.
 This is the reason why GitHub rates the project as a C-language-project.
 The main Circle libraries are written in C++ using classes instead.
 That's why it is named a C++ programming environment.